afiq90/AFPushFireBase/README.md

   - Handle push by open a new VC (see appplication.applicationState)
   - Local in app push
   - Set push sound, increment the badge
-  - Do everything related push notification
+  - Do everything related to push notification

   BY USING OBJECTIVE C 😨😳